moraroy/NonSteamLaunchers-On-Steam-Deck/README.md

 INSTRUCTIONS FOR GAME MODE 📝
-In order to run it, grab the NonSteamLaunchers.sh file and download it.
+In order to run it, grab the "NonSteamLaunchers.sh" file and download it.

 Please right click and go to properties > permissions and check mark "Is Executable".
 Then right click the file again and "Add to Steam".

-Then Restart your Steam Deck and NonSteamLaunchers.sh will now be in your library in Game Mode.
+Then Restart your Steam Deck and "NonSteamLaunchers.sh" will now be in your library in Game Mode.

 INSTRUCTIONS FOR DESKTOP 📝
-In order to run it, grab the NonSteamLaunchers.sh file and download it.
+In order to run it, grab the "NonSteamLaunchers.sh" file and download it.

 Please right click and go to properties > permissions and check mark "Is Executable".
 Double Click it and it should run.